Limpet Losing its Footing

 © Susan Dorothea White

-Limpet Losing its Footing, 2024
+Limpet Losing its Footing 2024

-sandstone, pebbles, cast base
+assemblage: carved found sandstone, pebbles, cast base

 » Back to previous page